mongodb/mongo-odbc-driver/docs/overview.md

 ### Common Issues

-If you see the following message:
-> The driver returned or failed to returned invalid ODBC version 03.80
+- The driver returned or failed to returned invalid ODBC version 03.80

 Ensure your credentials are correct and you have network access to the target cluster.

+- Enterprise edition detected, but mongosqltranslate library not found.

+Ensure that the `mongosqltranslate` library exists in the same directory as the MongoDB Atlas SQL ODBC driver.

 ### Debugging Tips